Special Educational Needs (SEN)

 This service can be called upon to support children with speech, language or communication problems.
 With consent, schools can refer to the service.
 Some children are also referred via their GP or a School Nurse.

-The school is supported by an educational psychologist, Lucy Yeomans, who works very closely with the SENCO.
+The school is supported by an educational psychologist who works very closely with the SENCO.
 Following consent and referral, the educational psychologist assesses and supports individual pupils with special educational needs by providing parents and school staff with detailed reports and suggestions for actions based on identification of need.
 The educational psychologist is very important in contributing to statutory assessment/Education, Health and Care (EHC) Plans.

 Children's Occupational Therapy - Locala